kwantlen/scenarios/robert.rst

 -----------------------------

 Robert Childan meanders through the streets of Oslo, ruminating about his future.
-He has just finished highs school and must decide – soon – which of many bewildering paths to follow.
+He has just finished high school and must decide – soon – which of many bewildering paths to follow.
 He enters the gate of Frogner Park, with its sculpture garden crowned by the totemic _Monolith_.
 The horizon beyond is dominated by the massive tower of Highcastle, the educational governance